 But you’ll also want to look at other features of your tow bar setup including ease of use and durability over time.
 And for goodness’ sake (and for YOUR sake) you’ll want a non-binding latch on your towing setup.
 Don’t believe us?
 See our towbar unbound post and have a look at our towbar unbound YouTube video:

-People ask us all the time what our favorite tow bar is for flat towing our Honda CR-V behind our motorhome, and without hesitation, we gush with good reason about the Roadmaster Nighthawk tow bar.
+People used to ask us all the time what our favorite tow bar was for flat towing our Honda CR-V behind our motorhome, and without hesitation, we would gush with good reason about the Roadmaster Nighthawk tow bar.

-It’s by far our favorite, hands down.
-Here’s more detailed information about why this is our tow bar of choice:
+It was by far our favorite, hands down.
+Here’s more detailed information about why this was our tow bar of choice:

 Does Flat Towing Require a Special Braking Mechanism?